Teacher II

 Intercollegiate Athletics

-Assist the Head Coach in the recruitment, counseling, conditioning, training and coaching of the football team.
+Assist the Head Coach in the recruitment, counseling, conditioning, training and coaching of the women's soccer team.